Lepton seesaw model in a modular $A_4$ symmetry: Model setup

 \subsection{Neutral fermion mass matrix}

 The mass matrix of neutral fermions comes from the following terms after spontaneous electroweak symmetry breaking;

 where $\delta_N$ is given by

 and $\delta_{\bar N} $ is three by three symmetric matrix with complex values.
 Note here that $\delta_{\bar N} $ does not appear in the neutrino mass matrix as can be seen later.
 Thus, we will not explicitly write it down.
+The resultant neutral fermion mass matrix in basis of $[\nu_L,N_L,N^C_R]^T$ is found as follows:

-When we impose the following mass hierarchies $\delta_{ N} \ll m' \ll M_{L'}$, one finds the inverse neutrino mass matrix as follows:
+When we impose the following mass hierarchies $\delta_{ N} \ll m' \ll M_{L'}$, one finds the neutrino mass matrix via inverse seesaw as follows:

+As we can see, $M_{L'},\ m'$ also contributes to the charged-lepton mass matrix. {Here we comment on our assumption regarding hierarchy of mass parameters; $\delta_{ N} \ll m' \ll M_{L'}$.
+This can be appropriate assumption as follows.
+Firstly $\delta_{ N}$ is generated via $v_\Delta$ that is restricted to be smaller than a few GeV to satisfy the constraint on the $\rho$ parameter~\cite{ParticleDataGroup:2020ssz}, and it can be naturally small due to type-II seesaw mechanism.
+The mass scale of $m'$ is determined by VEV $v'$ which would not be far from the electroweak scale where we would choose TeV scale.
+Finally, scale of $M_{L'}$ is free and can be much larger than the electroweak scale.
+Note also that large $M_{L'}$ scale ($\mathcal{O}(100)$ TeV) is motivated to avoid constraints from LFV decays of charged leptons as discussed below. }